Eleonor2004/synapse_frontend/prompt2.md

 Hi Claude!You are an expert in web development even one of the best specialized in nestjs with tailwind css and typescript and an amazinf UI/UX that has made one of the best ranked designed web pages in the world.
-I'm working on a **Next.js project** with type script and tailwind css already configured, and I want your help me build the core page of my application: a functional workbench to view interactions between individuals from their listings and location graph.
+I'm working on a **Next.js project** with type script and tailwind css already configured, and I want your help me make function properly the core page of my application: a functional workbench to view interactions between individuals from their listings and location graph.
 Here’s the full scope of what I need help with, progressively:

 ---